 Despite the general economic gloom, the locations operated by the Corporation did not experience large declines in occupancy rates.
 Instead, occupancy rates were held relatively steady on a seasonally adjusted basis.
-This is due in part to operations being concentrated in Saskatchewan and Manitoba, both of which did not feel the effects of the recession to the same extent as other regions.
+This is due in part to having the majority of operations concentrated in Saskatchewan and Manitoba, both of which did not feel the effects of the recession to the same extent as other regions.
 It is also attributable to having portable storage in these markets, where there is little competition, and where demand is growing as the markets are learning the value and convenience of this product.

-Management expects 2010 to show continued growth from existing locations, particularly from portable storage.
+Management expects 2010 to show continued growth from existing PUPS locations, particularly from portable storage.
 Both the Saskatoon and Winnipeg PUPS locations have weathered their first winter season and are entering their first full summer seasons.
-As both locations have already invested in advertising in the late winter and early spring, and both have already had portable containers in high exposure areas of the respective cities, the expectation is that both will show a rapid growth in rented units starting in early to mid April.
+As both locations have already invested in advertising in the late winter and early spring, and both have already had portable containers in high exposure areas of the respective cities, the expectation is that both will show a continued growth in the number of rented units.
 This would mirror the experiences gained from the Regina PUPS location, which saw its strongest growth after its first winter season.

-Self storage revenues and NOI are also expected to improve compared with 2009.
+Self storage revenues are expected to show improvement through the balance of 2010, although most revenue growth will come from the addition of new facilities to the Corporation's portfolio.
+There is opportunity to raise rental rates in existing facilities, but the extent of increases is limited given the economic conditions.
 Should the economy continue its slow ascent out of recession, pent up demand for housing and renovations should help to move occupancy rates higher.
 Demographic conditions will also help.
 The cities in which the Corporation operates continue to grow.
 Yet few new self storage facilities are being built as the recession severely restricted financing for real estate development.
 This results in more potential customers with little or no new competition.
 However, management remains cognizant of the competitive landscape in all of the cities in which it operates and will be ready to adjust pricing or operations should conditions warrant.

 The Corporation continues to generate positive Funds From Operations.
-It has a source of equity financing through the preferred share issuance noted above.
-And it has found that mortgage financing for self storage facilities is slowly improving.
+Mortgage financing for self storage facilities is slowly improving.
 In late 2008 and 2009, the banks had tightened credit to such an extent that it was often not feasible to acquire existing self storage facilities.
 By early 2010, credit had eased to a point that acquisitions can be financially viable.
 Management continues to search for appropriately priced acquisitions that will be accretive to the Corporation's NOI and will permit the expansion of the PUPS network.
-The acquisition in Cambridge, ON will be the first such acquisition in 2010.
-Other properties are presently available in Canada.
-Should they meet the Corporation's strategic and financial thresholds, the Corporation is in a position to add them to its portfolio.